spacetelescope/synphot_refactor/docs/synphot/bandpass.rst

 * Load a supported :ref:`FITS file <synphot-fits-format-overview>` or :ref:`ASCII file <synphot-ascii-format-overview>` with :meth:`synphot.SpectralElement.from_file`.
-* Using a pre-defined filter with :meth:`synphot.SpectralElement.from_filter`.
+* Use a pre-defined filter with :meth:`synphot.SpectralElement.from_filter`.
 * Pass a :ref:`supported model <synphot_models_overview>` along with the
   keywords needed to define it into a :class:`~synphot.spectrum.SpectralElement` object.
+* Build a composite bandpass using :ref:`synphot-spec-math-op`.

 It has various :ref:`photometric properties <synphot_formulae>` and these main components: